openfaas/openfaas.github.io/_posts/2023-10-26-aws-lambda-linode-migrate.md

 **Building and deploying**

-To deploy a function on Lambda a function's compiled code or scripts and their dependencies need to be built into a deployment package.
+To deploy a Lambda function, compiled code or scripts and their dependencies need to be built into a deployment package.
 Lambda supports two types of deployment packages, container images and zip file archives.
 A deployment package has to be uploaded to S3 or ECR and can then be used to deploy a function.

+This usually involves a number of tools like the Lambda console, AWS CLI and some scripts to create the deployment package.

+There are CLIs and tools available that automate some of these steps and provide a way to define and manage your Lambda functions e.g. [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html)

 The main tool to interact with OpenFaaS and build and deploy functions is the [faas-cli](https://github.com/openfaas/faas-cli).
 The CLI uses Docker to build functions from a [set of supported language templates](https://docs.openfaas.com/languages/overview/).
 You can also [create your own templates](https://docs.openfaas.com/languages/custom/) or build functions from a [custom Dockerfile](https://docs.openfaas.com/languages/dockerfile/).
 This means that you can use any programming language or toolchain that can be packaged into a container image.

+A quick comparison of the developer experience between AWS Lambda and OpenFaaS.

-Lambda:
+AWS Lambda:

-- Use one of the supported runtimes to create a function.
+- Functions can be created using one of the supported runtimes.
-- Bundle function code and dependencies into deployment packages, either a zip file archive or container images based on one of the Lambda base images.
+- Function code and dependencies are bundled into deployment packages, either a zip file archive or container images based on one of the Lambda base images.
-- Manual steps to upload layers to S3 or images to ECR and deploy and configure a function.
+- Manual steps are required to upload zip files to S3 or images to ECR and deploy and configure a function.
-- It can be hard to test functions locally.
+- It can be challenging to test functions locally.
-- Hard limits for functions, e.g. the maximum runtime for container deployments is 15 minutes.
+- Hard limits exist for functions, e.g. the maximum runtime for container deployments is 15 minutes.

-There are CLIs and tools available that automate some of these steps and provide a way to bundle configuration in a file, e.g. [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html
-)

 OpenFaaS:

 - Supports any programming language or toolchain that can be packaged into a container image.
-- Build and deploy functions using the `faas-cli`.
+- Functions can be built and deployed using the `faas-cli`.
 Build and deployment configuration is provided through a `stack.yml` configuration file.
-- Function can be tested locally using `faas-cli local-run`.
+- Functions can be tested locally using `faas-cli local-run`.
 It is easy to spin up an OpenFaaS cluster locally or use faasd to test functions.
-- No hard limits on image size, maximum runtime or function resources.
+- No hard limits exist on image size, maximum runtime or function resources.

 In the next section we will show you how to deploy an OpenFaaS cluster and walk through the steps required to migrate a real-world workflow from Lambda to OpenFaaS.